dgovorov7/gameAi-pa4/README.md

 On top of entity-gym the following two libraries are necessary ``` transformers pytorch ```

-The following code sets up the environment and runs DTbot against a rush opponent

 The DTbot folder should have everything needed to run the agent for the tournament runner

+The following code sets up the environment and runs DTbot against a rush opponent:

 ```
 conda create -n huggingface python=3.8